 In a proof-of-principle study, we expressed a myb transcription factor (35S::HRS1-GR) in protoplasts using this transient DEX- expression system, followed by ATH1 chip analysis.
 Transcriptome analysis revealed four clusters of genes that are influenced by Dex-treatment (e.g. HRS1 activation) (Fig. 1).
 Cluster 4 genes, which are induced by HRS1 activation under +DEX/+N conditions, show a significant overrepresentation of genes involved in “phosphate transport” (p-val = 8.14 E-06).
 Remarkably, in an independent study transgenic plants stably transformed with 35S::HRS1, exhibit defects in phosphate signaling [Liu et al 2009, Journal of Integrative Plant Biology 2009, 51 (4): 382–392.
 “Overexpressing HRS1 Confers Hypersensitivity to Low Phosphate-Elicited Inhibition of Primary Root Growth in Arabidopsis thaliana”].

 These results demonstrate that the transient protoplast system we propose to use as an initial screen for TF function in Aim 2B, uncovers TFtarget networks that have in vivo relevance.
-Importantly, these results also support the notion that we can this transient protoplast system it to rapidly validation TFtarget predictions of the “weighted” networks.
+Importantly, these results also support the notion that we can this transient protoplast system to rapidly validation TFtarget predictions of the “weighted” networks.
 The beauty of this protoplast system, is that we can use it to test cross-species conservation of TF function (e.g. expressing maize TFs in Arabidopsis protoplasts) or vice-versa (as described in Aim 2).
 The above results also show that our findings in protoplast system will have relevance to whole plants, and that the rapid protoplast system can help us priortize the more laborious testing of TFs in transgenic plants.